jonwiggins/pepperon.ai/README.md

 # pepperon.ai

-pepperon.ai is an open-source Python toolset for machine learning and data science and is distributed under the Please-Don't-_Su_-Me License.
+pepperon.ai is an open-source Python toolset for machine learning and data science and is distributed under the Please-Don't-Sue-Me License.

 This project was started in 2019 by @JonWiggins as a central repository for some of the fun algorithms from various courses at the University of Utah.